forumone/gesso-uswds/README.md

     it will allow you to use images uploaded to Drupal as background images, with different image sizes at different breakpoints.

-Because Gesso is a starter theme, you may want to rename the Gesso directory or copy its contents to a new custom theme directory based on the name of your project.
+Because Gesso USWDS is a starter theme, you may want to rename the Gesso directory or copy its contents to a new custom theme directory based on the name of your project.